Airport transit visas

 General information

-Nationals of the following countries require a visa to transit through the international area of any airport located in the territory of the Schengen States in order to take a connecting flight to a country outside the Schengen area.
+Nationals of the following countries require a visa to transit through the international area of any airport located in the territory of the Schengen States in order to take a connecting flight to a country outside the Schengen area:

-• Afghanistan, Bangladesh, Democratic Republic of the Congo, Eritrea, Ethiopia, Ghana, Iran, Iraq, Nigeria, Pakistan, Somalia and Sri Lanka.
+Afghanistan, Bangladesh, Democratic Republic of the Congo, Eritrea, Ethiopia, Ghana, Iran, Iraq, Nigeria, Pakistan, Somalia and Sri Lanka.

 In addition, nationals of the following countries require a visa to transit through the international area of any airport located in Spain in order to take a connecting flight to a country outside the Schengen area:

-This Consular Section processes Schengen transit visas for Jamaican citizens living in Jamaica and other nationals with legal residence in Jamaica, Antigua and Barbuda, Bahamas, Dominica and St. Kitts and Nevis whose main destination is: Spain, France, Greece, Malta, Poland, Portugal, Slovenia, the Slovak Republic and the Czech Republic.
-For Switzerland, only Jamaican Nationals residing in Jamaica may apply for the Schengen Visa at this Consular Section.
+This Consular Section processes Schengen transit visas nationals of countries that require it with legal residence in Jamaica, Antigua and Barbuda, Bahamas, Dominica and St. Kitts and Nevis travelling through SpainFranceGreeceMalta, Poland, Portugal, Sloveniathe Slovak Republic and the Czech Republic.

 Please note that via a Visa Waiver Agreement between the Schengen Area and the countries of Antigua and Barbuda, The Bahamas, Dominica and St. Kitts and Nevis, citizens of these four countries no longer require a Schengen Visa (may spend up to 90 days in the Schengen Area sans visa).